-Keep the tires properly inflated to the pressures shown in the combines operator's manual for the front and rear tires.
+Keep the tires properly inflated to the pressure shown in the inflation pressure tables for the front and rear tires.
 Both under-inflation and over-inflation are detrimental to tire life.
 Don't re-inflate a tire that has been run flat or when there is obvious or suspected damage to the tire or wheel components.
 Check the tire pressure weekly or after 50 hours of operation.